rnibhriain/practicum-code/README.md

 ### Setup

-The setup involves populating the dependency links using the input in the text file provided.
+The setup involves populating the dependency links using the input in the mapping file provided.
 This is used to analyse the GitHub repo information - for either counting commits or counting number of days to resolve issues.
 The second piece of setup involves taking the configuration file as provided/edited by the user and placing it into the configuration object.

 ### Finding and Graphing the Dependencies (of a Maven Project)